rach0022/tundra/README.md

 - [x] check session storage to make sure it is saving properly
 - [x] change original build cards function to append all profiles to the curerntProfiles instead of overwritting
 - [x] add more cards once the user hits a minimum
-- [ ] build the Profiles page based on what is in the saved profiles array using the skeleton in the html as a base
+- [x] build the Profiles page based on what is in the saved profiles array using the skeleton in the html as a base using list from Tiny$hell
-- [ ] use reveal-left or reveal-right to show the delete button
+- [ ] use action-right or reveal-right to show the delete button

 #### Project Details:
 - [ ] This app will let you create a Cordova app that will run on both Android and iOS.
 The core JavaScript that we use will be the same for both versions.
 However, there may be a few script and style things that are different between the two platforms.
 We will use the merge folder to handle these differences.